-91 OATT Schedule 1 § 1.3BB.
+99 OATT Schedule 1 § 1.3BB.

-that the Regulation Market incorporate the consistent implementation of the marginal benefit factor in optimization, pricing and settlement.
-But the experience of the last quarter of 2012 and the first quarter of 2013 is cause for optimism with respect the performance of the Regulation Market under the new market design.
+The design of the Regulation Market changed significantly effective October 1, 2012.
+While the market design continues to include the incorrect definition of opportunity cost, overall the changes were positive.
+It is too early to reach a definitive conclusion about performance under the new market design because there is not yet enough information on performance.
+It is essential that the Regulation Market incorporate the consistent implementation of the marginal benefit factor in optimization, pricing and settlement.
+But the experience of the last quarter of 2012 and the first two quarters of 2013 is cause for optimism with respect the performance of the Regulation Market under the new market design.

 The structure of each Synchronized Reserve Market has been evaluated and the MMU has concluded that these markets are not structurally competitive as they are characterized by high levels of supplier concentration and inelastic demand.
 (The term Synchronized Reserve Market refers only to Tier 2 synchronized reserve.)
-As a result, these markets are operated with marketclearing prices and with offers based on the marginal cost of producing the service plus a margin.
+As a result, these markets are operated with market-clearing prices and with offers based on the marginal cost of producing the service plus a margin.
 As a result of these requirements, the conduct of market participants within these market structures has been consistent with competition, and the market performance results have been competitive.
-However, compliance with calls to respond to actual spinning events has been an issue.
-As a result, the MMU recommends that the rules for compliance be reevaluated.
+Compliance with calls to respond to actual spinning events has been an issue.
+Compliance with the synchronized reserve must-offer requirement has also been an issue.

-The MMU concludes that the structure of the DASR Market was competitive in the first three months of 2013, although concerns remain about economic withholding and the absence of the three pivotal supplier test in this market.
+The MMU concludes that the structure of the DASR Market was competitive in the first six months of 2013, although concerns remain about economic withholding and the absence of the three pivotal supplier test in this market.